Category Archives: Former Monarchies

 Maria and Pedro had six children:

 During the reign of Maria’s father José I, his government was completely dominated by Sebastião José de Carvalho e Melo, 1st Marquis of Pombal, his chief minister.
 Pombal effectively ruled the Portuguese Empire from 1750, when José I ascended the throne until he died in 1777.
-Maria and her mother Mariana Victoria disliked the influence Pombal had over José I. In 1759, after a failed assassination attempt on José I, Pombal held the powerful Távora family completely responsible, resulting in the scandal, the Távora Affair.
+Maria and her mother Mariana Victoria disliked the influence Pombal had over José I. In 1759, after a failed assassination attempt on José I, Pombal held the powerful Távora family completely responsible, resulting in a scandal, the Távora Affair.
 Pombal ordered the execution of all members of the Távora family and it was only because of the intervention of Maria and her mother Mariana Victoria that some women and children were spared.
 The guilt or innocence of the Távoras family is still debated today by Portuguese historians.
 Some historians believe it was an attempt by Pombal to contain the growing powers of the old aristocratic families.

 Maria I, Queen of Portugal and her husband and uncle Pedro III, King of Portugal; Credit – Wikipedia